Managing your weight

-Guidelines and advice
+Guidelines and advice for managing your weight

 The Dietary Guidelines for all Australians, produced by the National Health and Medical Research Council, are an excellent guide to help you make healthy food choices.
 In addition to following the Dietary Guidelines, there are a few extra considerations for people with diabetes:

 - Eat regular meals and snacks evenly throughout the day.
 This provides your body with a regular supply of energy and can help to control blood glucose levels (BGLs).
 If you need to lose some weight, eat nutritious lower energy snacks, like fruit or diet yoghurt, or limit how often you snack.